 When taking a physical fitness test (PFT), you may recall giving all you have to max out the push-ups, only to stop halfway up, shaking violently.
 No matter how hard you try in the next few seconds of the test, you are not going to get another push-up.
 That is muscle fatigue.

 Here is a question about how to avoid muscle fatigue during fitness tests.

-Stew – it does not matter on what exercise I am on, I can never keep going until the entire two minutes of the PFT is complete.
-On a good day, I might manage 1:30 of pushups or situps.
+Stew -- it does not matter what exercise I am on.
+I can never keep going until the entire two minutes of the PFT is complete.
+On a good day, I might manage 1:30 of push-ups or sit-ups.
 I usually just shake and drop to my knees uncontrollably.
 Don't even ask how my bad days look.
 I would really like to score better on the PT test.
-I am a runner so the 1.5 mile run in 7 min mile pace is no problem.
+I am a runner so the 1.5-mile run in 7-minute mile pace is no problem.
 Jake

-Jake – There are a few things that could be contributing to your fatigue or lack of muscle endurance (aka stamina) during the pushups and sit-up test.
+Jake, there are a few things that could be contributing to your fatigue or lack of muscle endurance (aka stamina) during the push-up and sit-up test.

 1. Lack of Training

 You need to increase your training volume.
 I highly recommend doing push-ups, sit-ups, pull-ups and other core exercises (planks, etc.) three days a week.
 For example, if you have never done 100 push-ups or sit-ups in an entire workout, you will never get 100 reps in two minutes.

 Try to build up over time to 2-3 times your goal maximum score during a workout.
 For instance, if your goal push-up max is 50 in two minutes, shoot for 100-150 during a normal workout.
 (See workout ideas for every other day: PT Pyramid, PT Superset, Max-Rep Sets).
 Also, stretch out your sets to 1-2 minutes in length on max-rep set days.